scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Designing an equal-ripple lowpass filter using `scipy.signal.remez` for real-time operation. :label:`fig5`

 The filter frequency response magnitude is obtained using a noise source to drive the filter input (first passing through an analog-to-digital converter) and then the filter output (following digital-to-analog conversion) is processed by instrumentation to obtain a spectral estimate.
 The spectrum estimate corresponds to the filter frequency response.
-The measured frequency reesponse is imported into the notebook using `loadtxt`.
+The measured frequency response is imported into the notebook using `loadtxt`.
 Fig. :ref:`fig6` compares the theoretical frequency response, including quantization errors, with the measured.
-The results are impressive, and the IPython notebook has made this a breeze.
+The results are impressive, and the IPython notebook makes this a breeze.

 .. figure:: scipy_2015_fig6.pdf
    :scale: 55%